fork52/CP-ALGOS-DS/README.md

 A collection of **Competitive Coding C++ Snippets** created by [Dhruvam Kothari](https://github.com/decimalpack) and [Mrunank Mistry](https://github.com/fork52).

-The repository is a collection of C++ utility functions and classes in competitive coding which come handy in Competitive Coding.
+The repository is a collection of C++ utility functions and classes which come handy in Competitive Coding.

 ## Documentation
 Read the docstrings for each class/function/method.
-Also checkout the main functions for each file for a usage examples.
+Also checkout the main function for each file which demonstrates the usage.

 ## License
 The repository is licensed under [Apache License][license-url] .